 (3) Reduced publication with shortened notice to individual customers.
 To comply under this method, the utility must:

-(a) Mail or provide electronically the posting to each customer that would be affected by the proposed change at least fifteen days before the stated effective date of the proposed change; The utility may provide this information in an electronic format consistent with provisions in this chapter governing the use of electronic information.
+(a) Mail or provide electronically the posting to each customer that would be affected by the proposed change at least fifteen days before the stated effective date of the proposed change.
+The utility may provide this information in an electronic format consistent with provisions in this chapter governing the use of electronic information.